Frc-dev/FrcBot/README.md

 ## 📋 TODO

-- [ ] Allow setting to set specific user you want the recommendations to pull from
 - [ ] Allow setting to set custom pp baseline
 - [ ] Add option to !r with a specific mod
 - [ ] Allow alliterations of mods to be used (DTHD for HDDT, HDDTHR for HDHRDT)